micmejia/bible-dump/NKJV/Ezekiel/Ezek 18.md

 "What do you mean when you use this proverb concerning the land of Israel, saying: 'The fathers have eaten sour grapes, And the children's teeth are set on edge'?

 ###### 3
-"_As_ I live," says the Lord God, "you shall no longer use this proverb in Israel.
+"As I live," says the Lord God, "you shall no longer use this proverb in Israel.

 ###### 4
 "Behold, all souls are Mine; The soul of the father As well as the soul of the son is Mine; The soul who sins shall die.